CHATHAM–Five people face charges in connection with a home invasion on County Route 17 the morning of Thursday, January 12 at 12:39.

-The homeowners, a husband and his wife were sleeping, when they were awakened by noises.
+The homeowners, a husband and his wife, were awakened by noises.
 Thinking someone was in their house, they checked further.
 The husband reported that at least two people had entered the residence.
-When confronted by both homeowners, one male perpetrator displayed a handgun before leaving the residence.
+When confronted by both homeowners, one male suspect allegedly displayed a handgun before leaving the residence.
 The couple immediately called 911 to report the home invasion.
 No one was injured during the incident, according to a press release from Sheriff David Harrison, Jr., who said deputies were summoned to the home by County 911.

 While on their way to the call, Sergeant Donald Krapf and Deputy Kris Bauhoff stopped a vehicle with several individuals in it on County Route 28 in Niverville.
-With assistance from State Police and Chatham Police patrols, two illegal handguns were found, one a loaded .45 caliber semi-automatic handgun and the second a small caliber revolver that was not loaded.
+With assistance from State Police and Chatham Police patrols, two illegal handguns were found: one a loaded .45 caliber semi-automatic handgun and the second a small caliber revolver that was empty.

 An investigation revealed that the vehicle and its occupants had been involved in the County Route 17 home invasion, the sheriff said in the release.